 - Progress notes

 - Any IBD-specific lab values (i.e. prometheus thiopurine metabolites, TPMT/IBD panels)

 If you are self-referring, the Health Insurance Portability and Accountability Act (HIPAA) requires that you sign and send a medical record release (pdf) to your previous physician so we may obtain your medical records.
 After review of your records, additional imaging and/or laboratory testing may be ordered.

 Before you come to the IBD Center, please print and complete the new patient questionnaire (pdf), and bring it to your appointment.
 If you are unable to bring the completed form with you, copies are available at the front desk prior to seeing the physician.

 Adolescent to Adult Transition of Care

-Our adult gastroenterologist and pediatric gastroenterologist team is establishing a new program to help young patients move smoothly into an adult care plan based on a timeline tailored to their needs.
+Our adult and pediatric gastroenterology teams offer a new program to help young patients move smoothly into an adult care plan based on a timeline tailored to their needs.
 The program includes close communication between pediatric and adult IBD physicians, extra appointment time, advice from IBD nurses, psychiatric services, smartphone apps to help with compliance and other resources.
-For appointments with a pediatric IBD specialist, call 314-454-KIDS (5437).
+To consult with a IBD transition team member, call 314-747-IBD6 (4236) option 8.